porco-rosso-j/zk-ecdsAA/README.md

 ![icon2](https://github.com/porco-rosso-j/zk-ecdsAA/assets/88586592/847da28a-f24c-4f98-abf8-bab74f30b788)

+*This project is built at the ETHPrague hackathon.
+[Project Page.](https://devfolio.co/projects/anonaa-f675)

 ## Overview

 AnonAA is an ERC4337-based social recovery wallet that conceals guardians' addresses to prevent their potential corruption.
 It also implements privacy-preserving features like private ownership and private ownership transfer. zk-ecdsa written in Noir, a generalized zkp language built by Aztec, enables these features.